MartinPellizzer/terrawhisper-compiler/articles/angelica-sinensis/medicine.md

 - **Flavonoids**:   These plant-based antioxidants are known for their potential in combating free radicals, reducing inflammation, and supporting cardiovascular health.
 - **Amino acids**:   Dong Quai contains various amino acids that serve as building blocks for proteins and play crucial roles in various physiological functions within the body.

-## What are the key preparations of dong quai for health purposes?
+## What are the medicinal preparations of dong quai for health purposes?

 Dong Quai, scientifically known as Angelica sinensis, presents various medicinal preparations, each with specific health benefits.
 Research suggests that Dong Quai Tea, brewed from dried roots, aids in menstrual regulation and alleviates menopausal symptoms.
 Studies indicate its potential in improving menstrual pain, with participants reporting a 25-30% reduction in discomfort after regular consumption.
 Dong Quai Tincture, an alcohol-based extraction, is also noted for its hormonal regulatory effects, with research indicating a 20-25% decrease in hormonal imbalances among subjects using this form.